Larry Gray: Recording and performing

 Gray is an arranger and composer whose discography includes Solo + Quartet on Premonition Records; Gravity, a solo bass recording, and One Look, featuring his piano trio's performances of original compositions, both on Graywater Records; the Ramsey Lewis Trio recordings Appassionata, Time Flies, and With One Voice; the Ramsey Lewis and Nancy Wilson collaborations Meant to Be and Simple Pleasures, all on Narada/Virgin Records.
 He arranged and produced the album Django by Ferro by Mike Ferro.

 His original composition for double bass and guitar, Five Movements, was commissioned and performed by the Chicago Symphony Orchestra Chamber Ensemble at Symphony Center in Chicago.
 His album Larry Gray 1,2,3 ..., featuring his guitar trio's performances of his original compositions, on Chicago Sessions Records, was released in December 2008.

 He has recorded with Curtis Fuller, Ira Sullivan, Lin Halliday, Jodie Christian, Willie Pickens, Nicholas Payton, Randy Brecker, Bunky Green, Bob Moses, Laurence Nugent, John Williams and Bohola, Linda Eder, Dennis DeYoung, Jim Peterik, Peter Cetera, and Michael Smith.

 He appeared on the PBS series Legends of Jazz hosted by Ramsey Lewis.
 He is a first-call studio musician and his playing can be heard on many commercial radio and television jingle and studio projects.

 Gray has been featured as a solo recitalist on both bass and cello at various universities and venues throughout the midwest.
 His recitals combine jazz, classical, and improvised music.

 He was the featured bassist in Amistad, produced by the Lyric Opera of Chicago.
 He was principal bass of Civic Orchestra of Chicago and has served as a substitute with the Chicago Symphony Orchestra.
 He collaborated with choreographer Lauri Stallings and dancers from Hubbard Street Chicago and the Joffrey Ballet, developing an original work for solo double bass and dancers.

 Teaching

-In 2007, he joined the full-time jazz faculty at the University of Illinois at Urbana–Champaign where he is Assistant Professor of Double Bass in Jazz.
+In 2007, he joined the full-time jazz faculty at the University of Illinois Urbana-Champaign where he is Assistant Professor of Double Bass in Jazz.
 He previously held positions at DePaul University, where he taught for nineteen years, and also at Northern Illinois University and the American Conservatory of Music.
 He participates as a clinician in high school and college jazz festivals.